TanvirAhmed177/autorepair/README.md

 # Autorepair

 This React application deals with some car repairing services with secure online payment option.
-Here, I used ReactJs ,React-Router, Firebase, MongoDB, Express.js, React Stripe.js and React-Bootstrap.
+Here, I used ReactJs, React-Router, Firebase, MongoDB, Express.js, React Stripe.js and React-Bootstrap.

 ---